Whether or not you need collision damage waiver coverage depends on your rental car needs, location and payment method.

 What Is Collision Damage Waiver Coverage?

-The amount varies by location and type of rental car.
+The amount you pay varies by location and type of rental car.
 Taking (and paying for) CDW coverage can add 25% or more to the total cost of your rental.
 In some countries, such as Ireland, you may be required to purchase CDW coverage or provide proof of alternative, equivalent coverage in order to rent a car.

 On the other hand, CDW coverage can be quite expensive.
 In some cases, it can nearly double the cost of renting a car.
 If you are only driving your rental car a short distance, buying CDW coverage might not be worthwhile – unless, of course, you get into an accident.